 It is worthwhile noting that this tends to change from month to month.
-Currently it’s not possible to choose which track you ride on, but the courses do swap across the week between the tropical Watopia (black on the calendar, and which is mainly discussed here in the manual), the Richmond, the UCI course (White on the calendar), and the London course (Blue dots), so it might mean planning your rides for your favourite route
+Currently, it’s not possible to choose which track you ride on officially.
+Although the courses do swap across the week between the tropical Watopia (black on the calendar, and which is mainly discussed here in the manual), the Richmond, the UCI course (White on the calendar), and the London course (Blue dots).
+At least you can try to plan your rides for your favourite route

 The calendar also changes each month, so it’s worthwhile keeping that in mind if you have a favourite track (yes Watopia will be your favourite!) – You can pop over to the Zwift website – specifically the community section where the calendar is kept to confirm what is going on that month.
 On the same page, you’ll also find information about the past and current missions

 Going back to the log in screen, though – below the calendar is the option to challenge yourself by setting up a goal for the week

 Underneath is how you performed against your previous goal – I think it’s fair to say I didn’t cover myself with glory last week!

 When you click on “Add a goal” you can choose what sort of goal you want, and over what time frame: